anonimuszafb/fb_task/README.md

 # fishingbooker_task

 This Github repository contains tasks for automated tests (WEB and API) for FishingBooker QA task.
+Tests are written 100% in Python.
-Tests can be run via AWS server with Jenkins or via IDE terminal with installed prerequisites.
+Tests can be run via AWS Ubuntu server with Jenkins (no-code) or via IDE terminal with installed prerequisites.
 Browser support for WEB test are Chrome or Firefox.
 All tests are parameterized.
+Short 3-minute video showing test execution in Jenkins provided at the end of the README file.

 ## How to run tests